Home Embassy and Consulates Embassy Pretoria Het gebouw (The Kirkness house)

 THE KIRKNESS HOUSE at the BELGIAN EMBASSY in PRETORIA

-This is a daunting task since the Kirkness house is one of the landmarks in Pretoria’s rich architectural history.
+The incorporation of the residence into the new office complex was a daunting task since the Kirkness house is one of the landmarks in Pretoria’s rich architectural history.
 It is surrounded by numerous, equally famous, houses as well as the main building of the Zuid-Afrikaanse Hospital, built by the cream of South Africa’s historic architects, such as Herbert Baker of Union Buildings fame, Gerard Moerdyk of the Voortrekker Monument, who lived himself in a charming cottage opposite the Kirkness house, and Willem de Zwaan.
 The Property Owners and Residents’ Association of Muckleneuk is very sensitive about the heritage value of their neighborhood, witness whereof they published a couple of years ago a calendar celebrating the finest houses on Muckleneuk Hill.

 The Kirkness family were Scottish immigrants who moved to South Africa in the 1870’s, settled in Pretoria and became famous builders and architects.
 They operated from the Kirkness Building on Church Square in the center of Pretoria and they became particularly well-known for the construction of landmarks such as the Ou Raadsaal on Church Square, Pretoria Boys High School, the Old Arts building at the University of Pretoria and the house which is at present the residence of the Indian High Commissioner to South Africa.
 Prominent as they were, founding father John Kirkness became mayor of Pretoria in 1906.
 In recognition of their place in the history of the South African capital, a street was named after them in the area of the Loftus Versfeld Stadium.